 Role Mission: The Director of Transportation Operations will be responsible for planning and administering the day-to-day operations of a complex and demanding school bus transportation program in multiple states and regions.
 The ideal candidate is expected to maintain control over the effective and efficient performance of the school bus transportation program and is responsible for the hiring, onboarding, development, and retention of the Transportation staff at the campus and regional levels.

-Additionally, the Director is also responsible for the development, implementation, and coordination of training programs and policies to ensure compliance with all applicable local, state, and federal regulations.
+Additionally, the Director is also responsible for developing, implementing, and coordinating training programs and policies to ensure compliance with all applicable local, state, and federal regulations.
 In this role, the Director must ensure alignment between the technology used in the department and the policies implemented with the ultimate goal of maximizing the safety and efficiency of the transportation program.

 The ideal candidate must possess an in-depth knowledge of DOT rules and regulations as well as other federal, state, and local agencies overseeing and impacting the transportation program.
 Qualified candidates must possess the ability to communicate effectively with a wide variety of people and influence actions.

-The Director of Transportation Operations will report directly to the VP of Transportation and Warehousing and will have the Regional Transportation Managers as direct reports.
+The Director of Transportation Operations will report directly to the VP of Transportation and Warehousing and will have the Assistant Director of Transportation and Regional Transportation Managers as direct reports.

 What We Offer

 - Salaries for people entering this role typically fall between $82,090 and $100,971, commensurate with relevant experience and qualifications and in alignment with internal equity.
 This role is also eligible for a performance bonus based on organizational performance and goal attainment.